microcks/microcks-quarkus-demo/step-4-write-rest-tests.md

 ## Third Test - Verify the business conformance of Order Service API

 The above section allows us to validate the technical conformance but not the business one!

 Imagine we forgot to record all the requested products in the order or change the total price in resulting order.
 This could raise some issues!

-Microcks allows to execute business conformance test by leveraging Postman Collection.
-If you're familiar with Postman Collection scripts, you'll open the `order-service-postman-collection.json` file and find some snippets like:
+Microcks allows to execute business conformance test by leveraging [Postman Collections](https://www.postman.com/collection).
+If you're familiar with Postman Collection scripts, open the [`order-service-postman-collection.json`](src/main/resources/order-service-postman-collection.json) file and find some snippets like:

 ```jshelllanguage
 pm.test("Correct products and quantities in order", function () {